 Board Game box is medium to heavy.

-Linen finish is a process that is done independently of the other surface materials so it can be used on any surface.
-Whether you have lamination, oil varnish, or aqua based finish to your cards, the linen finish can be done.
+- Linen finish is a process that is done independently of the other surface materials so it can used on any surface.
+Whether you have lamination, oil varnish, or aqua based finish to your cards, the linen finish can also done.